barryhughes/event-rocket/readme.md

 ### How can I cleanup events data?

-A new menu option will appear in the WordPress _tools_ menu labelled 'Cleanup events data' - by default this *only* appears when The Events Calendar is deactivated.
-You are strongly cautioned to make a full and complete backup before using this tool (and, of course, should make yourself aware of the steps needed to restore that backup).
+A new menu option will appear in the WordPress _tools_ menu labelled 'Cleanup events data' -  please note that you are strongly cautioned to make a full and complete backup before using this tool (and, of course, should make yourself aware of the steps needed to restore that backup).

 ### How do I enable RSVPs?